collaborativebioinformatics/imavirus/README.md

 ## Methods

+1.)
 SRA -> Accessions

-Minimap2 will be used to query thresholded data.
+2.)
 Human reference genome: hg19.
 Mouse reference genome mm10.
 See table for virus reference genomes.

-Quality control measures
+3.)
+Quality control measures include at read level and target coverage.
+Minimap2/STAR/HISAT2 will be used to query thresholded data.

+4.)
+We will evaluate common mappers Minimap2/STAR/HISAT2 for their ability to identify HIV transgene insertion sites from a the Tg26 model organism (Jax:022354).
+Tg26 is a mouse with HIV inserted as a transgene in 15 copies across several previously characterized sites (Gener et al. 2020).

 ## Test data